vagus-nerve/biomed-gerontology.github.io/_posts/2023-07-19-brain-health.md

 ## [Avoid head injuries](#avoid-head-injuries)

-Although the human brain is the best-protected organ in the human body, the brain’s softness makes it vulnerable to damage from contact with the skull’s interior and compression <sup href="#8">[8]</sup>.
+Although the human brain is the best-protected organ in the human body, the brain’s softness makes it vulnerable to damage from contact with the skull’s interior and compression <sup>[8]</sup>.
 Thus, even mild traumatic brain injuries increase the risk of cognitive decline or dementia years after the original brain injury <sup>[9]</sup>.

 ## [Improve your sleep hygiene](#improve-your-sleep-hygiene)